dmorris0/python_intro/Docs/Chapter_12_Virtual_Environments.md

 ```
 ~$ source ~/.bashrc
 ```
-After this you can type `act` to list your virtual environments, or else you can activate your an environment with:
+After this you can type `act` to list your virtual environments, or else you can activate your environment with:
 ```
 ~$ act av
 source /home/dmorris/venvs/av/bin/activate